 Many people who get infected with Powassan virus do not develop symptoms.
 People who do get sick with a Powassan virus infection may develop a fever, headache, sore muscles, weakness, vomiting, loss of coordination, difficulty speaking and seizures.

-Health care providers who are interested in testing a patient for Powassan virus should follow the instructions in the Health Care Providers section of this page.
+Health care providers who are interested in testing a patient for Powassan virus infection should follow the instructions in the Health Care Providers section of this page.

 There is no specific treatment for a Powassan virus infection.
-Supportive care is often given to patients to help treat the symptoms of a Powassan infection.
+Supportive care is often given to patients to help treat the symptoms of a Powassan virus infection.